 Student enrolments in Independent schools have been growing consistently over decades.
 The growth in enrolments reflects the health of the sector.

-Over the past 50 years, the Independent school sector has grown from around 114,000 students in 1970 to nearly 690,000 students in 2022, representing a change in student share from 4 per cent to 17 per cent.
+Over the past 50 years, the Independent school sector has grown from around 114,000 students in 1970 to more than 716,800 students in 2023, representing a change in student share from 4 per cent to almost 18 per cent.

-This growth in enrolments has occurred in all states and territories, with the strongest rates of growth in Queensland (2.4 per cent) and New South Wales and Victoria (2.3 per cent each).
+This growth in enrolments has occurred in all most states and territories, with the strongest rates of growth in Victoria (2.8 per cent) and Queensland (2.6 per cent).

 In the past five years, the highest rates of enrolment growth across the Independent sector nationally are from schools with fees less than $5000.